DustTheory/WebLC3/README.md

 # LC3 Virtual Machine
-A virtual machine that runs LC3 machine code
+A virtual machine based on the LC3 architecture running in browser via WebAssembly Editor+Assembler+Disassembler+virtual terminal all running in the browser